 I was proud to help author the Affordable Care Act, which strengthened the Medicare program and extended the life of the Medicare Trust Fund.
 Because of the Affordable Care Act, Medicare now covers important preventive health services, such as mammograms and cancer screenings without copays or deductibles.
 Additionally, Medicare beneficiaries can now receive an annual wellness check-up every year free of charge.
 The health reform law also helped seniors reduce their out-of-pocket drug costs by providing discounts and rebates to seniors who reach the prescription drug coverage gap, commonly referred to as the “donut hole.”

 That is why I am proud to be an original cosponsor of the Social Security 2100 Act.
-This bill would increase Social Security benefits while making Social Security solvent until the year 2100 by making minor changes to the program.
+This bill would increase Social Security benefits while making Social Security solvent in the long term by making minor changes to the program.
 This bill demonstrates exactly what I believe – we do not need to cut benefits or raise the retirement age to improve Social Security’s solvency.

 Seniors in the Ninth District can have the confidence I will always stand up and fight for them.
 After all, I am one, and I am committed to keeping the promise that America has made to our seniors.
 As your Representative, I will continue to push for solutions which will help seniors including increasing the cost of living adjustments in Social Security and fighting to protect Social Security and Medicare benefits.